elliot-hicks/RL_Maze_Solver/README.md

   - [x] Testing is now expected to comprise curriculum learning,
 - [x] Improve training with the addition of 'elite batches'

+# Incompleted Parts
+There were plans to add pickle so that users can save/load CNN parameters and mazes.
+However, the issues with getting the gym environment, learning the theory behind RL and learning to use PyTorch took a lot of time.
+Most importantly, trying to fix the instability in the training took a lot of time at the end of the project.
+Given more time the user functions would be completed.

 # Similar Work